Engel & Völkers

 1. Location

+Where is the apartment located and how close is it to key commercial, industrial, and recreational hubs?
+This is one of the biggest drivers of high rent rates in Dubai.
 Property for rent in Dubai is considered premium if it is in proximity to good schools, business districts, hospitals, and entertainment facilities as well - meaning that renters of such properties will be paying a higher amount.

-For example, Dubai rent prices for real estate in locations such as Palm Jumeirah, Business Bay, and Dubai Marina are much higher because of their connectivity, amenities, views and central location.
+For example, Dubai rent prices for real estate in locations such as Palm Jumeirah, Business Bay, and Dubai Marina are much higher because of their connectivity, amenities, views, and central location.

-2. Economic trends
+2. Economic Trends

 Dubai’s economy has a major influence on its rental prices.
 For example, in 2023, the Dubai International Financial Centre (DIFC) witnessed a 20% surge in registered companies, representing the city’s bolstering economy.

-3. Government policies
+3. Government Policies

 The Dubai Land Department (DLD) and its regulatory body, the Real Estate Regulatory Authority (RERA) work carefully to manage the market.
+Changes in regulations, such as readjustments to control rental price increases, can have a significant impact on the market.

-For example, changes to the RERA Index Calculator for 2024 were a surprise for renters and landlords as they allowed landlords to hike rental prices considerably.
+For example, changes to the RERA Index Calculator for 2025 surprised renters and landlords, as they allowed landlords to hike rental prices considerably.
+Keeping informed of such policy changes is important, especially for renters, as they could impact their long-term plans to reside in Dubai.

-4. Lifestyle and amenities
+4. Lifestyle and Amenities

 The type and size of a property can either result in higher or lower rent prices.